azagniotov/stubby4j/README.md

 * URI for registering new stub data programatically via POST on Admin portal was changed from `/stubdata/new` to `/` [COSMETICS]
 * URI for getting loaded stub data status was changed from `/ping` to `/status` on Admin portal [COSMETICS]
-* Added new endpoint on Admin portal `/yaml` to display the loaded stub data in a YAML format in the browser [ENHANCEMENT]
+* Doing GET on Admin portal `/` will display the loaded stub data in a YAML format in the browser [ENHANCEMENT]
+* Doing DELETE on Admin portal `/<id>` will delete stubbed request from the list of loaded stub requests using the index provided [ENHANCEMENT]
 * When YAML is parsed, if `file` could not be loaded, the IOException is not thrown anymore.
 Instead a warning recorded in the terminal [ENHANCEMENT]
 * Documentation refinement [COSMETICS]